ramblerapp/rambler/README.md

 ## How to get help with using this or questions or issues

-You may email us at: kickstarrtv@proton.me .
+You may email us at: ramblertv@mail.com .
 This help document might help you: https://github.com/ImprovedTube/YouTube-Extension/discussions/753 This help document might help you: https://github.com/ParticleCore/Particle/wiki/Report-a-problem This help document might help you: https://github.com/night/betterttv/issues